Introduction to the Graduate Honor System

 Overview and Mission of the Graduate Honor System

-It is recognized that graduate students have very diverse cultural backgrounds.
-In light of this, the term ethical behavior is defined as conforming to accepted professional standards of conduct, such as codes of ethics used by professional societies in the United States, to regulate the manner in which their professions are practiced.
+Because graduate students have very diverse cultural backgrounds, the term ethical behavior is defined as conforming to accepted professional standards of conduct, such as codes of ethics used by professional societies in the United States, to regulate the manner in which their professions are practiced.
 The knowledge and practice of ethical behavior is the full responsibility of the student.
-Graduate students should consult with their major professors, department heads, International Graduate Student Services, or the Graduate School for further information on what is expected of them.
+Graduate students should consult with their major professors, program chairs, GHS representatives, or the Graduate School for further information on what is expected of them.

-All graduate students, while being affiliated with Virginia Tech, must abide by the standards established by Virginia Tech, as these are described in the GHS Constitution.
+All graduate students, while being affiliated with Virginia Tech, must abide by the standards described in the GHS Constitution.
 Graduate students, by accepting admission, subscribe to and become governed by the Graduate Honor Code and acknowledge the right of the University to establish policies and procedures and to take disciplinary action (including suspension or expulsion) when such action is warranted.
-Ignorance shall be no excuse for actions which violate the integrity of the academic community.

-The fundamental beliefs underlying the Graduate Honor Code are that
+The fundamental beliefs underlying the Graduate Honor Code are:

 - to study, perform research, and teach in an environment that is free from the inconveniences and injustices caused by any form of intellectual dishonesty is a right of every graduate student, and

 - to live by an Honor System, which places a positive emphasis on honesty as a means of protecting this right, is consistent with, and a contribution to, the University's quest for truth.

 The Graduate Honor System implements the Graduate Honor Code through the following functions:

 - Promote honesty and ethical behavior in all academic pursuits, including, but not limited to, study, research, teaching, and extension.

 - Disseminate information concerning the Graduate Honor System to all new graduate students, faculty, and other interested parties.